vladkens/ecloop/readme.md

 This command performs a random search across the entire keyspace, checking both compressed and uncompressed addresses (`-a cu`), and saves the results to `found.txt`.
 Quiet mode is enabled (`-q`).

-Random bits offset will be used with a 32-bit range per iteration (4.2M keys).
+A random bit offset will be used, with a 32-bit range per iteration (4.2M keys).

 #### Example 2: Random Search with Custom Offset and Size